 I have more than one child.
 Do you offer a discount?

 Yes.
 Sometimes it can be really helpful for a child to learn new skills with a familiar face in the same room.
-Therefore, we offer a 50% discount for a friend or sibling to attend the program with them.
-The discount applies to the second child (or subsequent children).
-It’s also OK if a sibling participates in a different Program (due to large age differences), you will still be entitled to the discount.
+Therefore, we offer a 50% discount for another sibling attending a Term Program with their parents/caregivers The discount applies to the second child (or subsequent children).
+Even if the sibling participates in a different program (due to age differences), your family will still be entitled to the discount.
 At the end of the day, it’s about strengthening resilience in the whole family.

-Why is there no parent sessions during My FRIENDS Youth?
+Why is there no parent/caregiver sessions during My FRIENDS Youth?

 Young people often prefer to undertake the program independently, without their parents or caregivers in the same centre.
 The concepts, strategies and skills taught are available online for parents and caregivers to keep track of what their young person is learning each session.
 We strongly encourage parents or caregivers to contact us to let us know how their young person is travelling at home.
 Learning new skills takes time so we contact families for a follow up at three months.
 This allows the adolescent time to practice these skills beyond the duration of the Program.